 Twice annually — respectively for the months of April and November — , the Bibliothek Andreas Züst offers three studio residency stipends.
-The length of the stay can vary from one to four weeks according to the needs of the stipendiaries.
-Application for the Studio Residency Stipend is open to national and international cultural workers (individuals or teams of up to a maximum of four persons) across disciplines — visual arts, literature, new media, music, theatre, dance, design, architecture, film, photography, and art-related disciplines.
+The length of stay is a total of four weeks.
+Application for the Studio Residency Stipend is open to national and international cultural workers (individuals or teams of up to a maximum of four persons) across disciplines — visual arts, literature, new media, music, theatre, design, architecture, film, photography, and art-related disciplines.
 For the stipendiaries, the Alpenhof panorama lodge will provide for accommodations.
 Applicants must submit a statement specifying their specific interests and describing their motivation in seeking a residency.
 The Bibliothek Andreas Züst is especially seeking projects that deal with the library as a whole or one of its sub-areas.
 The Studio Residency Stipend program is to be considered in the tradition of libraries as places of knowledge in the sense of diversity.
 In short: the residency should entail research about what constitutes the fabric of our culture and also what goes beyond it.

 Application deadlines are respectively 31 May for a residency during the following November, and 31 October for a stay during the following April.
 Selections for the studio residency stipends take place through a panel consisting of representatives of the Bibliothek Andreas Züst as well as an external jury.
 Detailed information about the Studio Residency Stipend and application process are to be gathered from the Information Sheet (PDF).
 In addition to submitting the completed application form, also required is the filled-in Personal Information Sheet (PDF).

 Marie Artaker & Margherita Huntley

 Jessyca Hutchens, Anita Paz, Naomi Vogt & Nina Wakeford